vietfood/cs4all-vn/inference.md

 ### What about memory?

 We've spent some time looking at bandwidth and FLOPs, but not at memory.
-KV caches change the memory picture as well!
-Let's pick a real model (LLaMA 2-13B) to see how the theory above plays out:
+The memory picture looks a lot different at inference time, thanks to our new data structure, the KV cache.
+For this section, let's pick a real model (LLaMA 2-13B) to demonstrate how different things look:

 | hyperparam               | value  |
 | ------------------------ | ------ |